2010 | London (GB)Super Heroes 4D

 To obtain the best sound for the attraction, the brand new 7.1 sound system by Meyer Sound was installed with seven Acheron loudspeakers as well as two 700 HP subwoofers.
 The quality provided by Meyer Sound is unrivalled and set a benchmark for all future high‑end applications worldwide.

-Additionally to the design and implementation of the media technology, the system integrator Kraftwerk LT was also awarded with the transport and commissioning of the components.
+Additionally to the design and implementation of the media technology, the system integrator Kraftwerk Living Technologies was also awarded with the transport and commissioning of the components.
 Considering the specific traffic situation in London, the delivery and installation of the entire equipment had to be planned and carried out in minute detail.
 Five trucks – loaded with seats, projectors, panels, loadspeakers, and more – delivered 16 tons of equipment to the attraction.